Jimdo/vault/website/source/api/secret/pki/index.html.md

   generated with long lifetimes, it is recommended that lease generation be disabled, as large amount of leases adversely affect the startup time of Vault.

+- `no_store` `(bool: false)` – If set, certificates issued/signed against this
+role will not be stored in the in the storage backend.
+This can improve performance when issuing large numbers of certificates.
+However, certificates issued in this way cannot be enumerated or revoked, so this option is recommended only for certificates that are non-sensitive, or extremely short-lived.
+This option implies a value of `false` for `generate_lease`.

 ### Sample Payload